smarthomej/addons/README.md

 The easiest way to use the bindings in this repository is to install the SmartHome/J repository manager.
 The documentation can be found [here](https://github.com/smarthomej/addons/tree/main/bundles/org.smarthomej.io.repomanager).

-The latest release version of RepoManager can be downloaded [here](https://download.smarthomej.org/repomanager-latest).

 ### Compatibility

 Due to a breaking change in openHAB 3.1 (starting with SNAPSHOT #2305), older and newer versions of bundles are no longer compatible.